aaronzr/pv_viewer_solution/README.md

-# PV Viewer — Workshop Starter Notebook
+# PV Viewer — Exercises for Agentic Coding Workshop

-This notebook fetches archived (X)GMD and GDet data from the archive appliance and plots a single PV at a time.
-The widget in this notebook is interactive, allowing the user to zoom, pan, reset axis limits, and save the plot.
+The notebook in this repo fetches archived (X)GMD and GDet data from the archive appliance and plots a single PV at a time.
+The `matplotlib` widget is interactive, allowing users to zoom, pan, reset axis limits, and save the plot.
 We will use coding agents to help us develop this notebook into a standalone **PyDM / PyQt application** that can be invoked through the LCLSHOME Launchpad.

+## Background

 ## Environment setup
 One goal of this assignment is to demonstrate the advantage of local agents over cloud execution or copy/pasting code when working in specialized environments.
 This notebook queries the PV archiver, which only accepts requests from certain hosts.
 You may need to *tell* the agent (with either prompts or AGENTS.md) to run commands on the machine itself, not its own sandbox, and you'll need to approve (or auto-approve) the terminal commands it wants to run.